KCCG/wrangling-genomics/_episodes/03-trimming.md

 But remember how much trouble we went to in order to get trimmomatic working?
 Here we define a variable (JAR_DIR) to hold the path to the .jar file for trimmomatic.
 This extra line is not strictly necessary, but I hope you'll agree that they make the main body of the script clearer (see below).
-This also makes the script easier to maintain, if you want to upgrade to a newer version of trimmomatic in the future.
+This also makes the script easier to maintain if you want to upgrade to a newer version of trimmomatic in the future.

 Next, we have a section called "=== Parameters ===".
 This is the section that you would edit if you wanted to run this job again on a different sample, or in a different directory, or on samples that used different adapter sequences.